THE LITTLE REVIEW

 A Quarterly Journal of Art and Letters/ Literature, drama, music, art.

 Vol. 1 no 1 (March 1914) - Vol. 12 no 2 (May 1929, Final number).
 Chicago, New York, Paris, 1914-1929.
-Complete set of 88 issues in unusually good condition.
+Complete set in unusually good condition.
 Most issues are very good to near fine, with only few exceptions when for financial constraints cheaper paper had to be used, which inevitably caused that a few numbers (mostly around vols.
 4-5, 1918) are weak and occasionally lightly damaged.
-The set as a whole is in very good condition, some numbers variably show light traces of humidity, but many numbers (in particular the important special numbers on larger size, starting with vol. 8) are near mint.
+Many numbers (in particular the important special numbers on larger size, starting with vol. 8) are near mint.
 The whole is housed in 7 uniform custom slipcases.